 Victoria holds the positions of Associate Dean for taught Postgraduate Studies and Internationalisation in the School of Health Sciences, and Professor in the Enhancement of Child and Adolescent Language and Learning in the Division of Language and Communication Science at City University London.

 Victoria’s area of clinical and research expertise include specific language impairment, child speech disorder, the interface between education and speech and language therapy, collaborative practice and the training of teaching staff, the relationship between language, metalinguistic awareness and literacy, language and communication intervention in secondary school students and evidence-based practice for children and young people with special educational needs.

 Victoria is a trustee of the Link school, a school for students with special educational needs and is also a trustee of iCAN, the largest children’s communication charity in the UK.
 She is an Associate editor of the journal, Language, Speech and Hearing Services in Schools.
 She also acts as a speech and language therapy partner for the Health Care and Professions Council.
 She is external examiner at the School of Psychological Sciences, The University of Manchester.
 Victoria is a trustee and councillor for research and development at the Royal College of Speech and Language Therapists (RCSLT) and is chair of the RCSLT’s national clinical excellence network/special interest group for older children and young adults with speech, language and communication needs.
 Victoria also serves as an expert reviewer for the National Institute for Health Research (NIHR) Clinical Academic Training Scheme.

 Victoria has supported the proposer group during the development of the school and assisted with the recruitment of therapists.
 The Trust is exceptionally grateful for her involvement and the expertise she brings to the school.

-Headteacher, Member of the Strategic Teaching & Learning and Resources Committees
+Headteacher, Member of the Teaching & Learning and Resources Committees

-Staff Trustee, Member of the Teaching & Learning Committee
+Staff Governor, Member of the Teaching & Learning Committee